1kohei1/sd-scheduler/memo.md

 - [x] Display selected presentation time in the calendar
 - [ ] Support faculties to be displayed in EE/CS schedule (v3)
 - [ ] Check sentences of no concecutive presentations in the calendar
+- [ ] Improve the group import process.
+Thinking admin faculty gives me the group spreadsheet and I modify them to the format I specify. (v3)

 NOTES: